lstratta/crosstech-submission/README.md

 I wasn't familiar with the Echo web framework or pg-go, so I had to read up on the documentation, and use those as stepping stones to build out the application.

-I have added comments throught out the code where I have not followed the exact way either of the modules have suggested it being used.
+I have added comments throught out the code where I have not followed the exact way either of the modules have suggested it being used and why I did that.

 I then got into the meat and potatoes of the application and built out all the routes and database interactions.

 I added tests for all the routes, but I know that these can be vastly improved.
-I will get into compromises I have made at the end of the README.
+I will get into conisderations for developing out this project and compromises I have made later on in this README.

-## What this application does
+### What this application does

 This application is a simple RESTful API with CRUD functionality to manage track and signal data.